avigewirtz/avigewirtz.github.io-/linux/shell.md

 # Shell

 commands are invoked in terminal

+in what language? who interprets.

+Imagine a programming language such as C. In C, you write a series of commands, like declaring variables, calling functions, and running loops.
+Those commands are then compiled by a C compiler like GCC, which translates the instructions into machine code that your computer can execute.
+The C language serves as a bridge between you, the programmer, and the computer system itself, allowing you to manipulate data and run algorithms without having to work directly with the low-level machine language.

+Issuing commands in the CLI is very similar in concept.
+Commands are also issue in a language, but instead of being used to write programs, it's primarily used to interact with the operating system.
+When you type a command into the shell, the shell interprets your command and then instructs the operating system accordingly.

-in what language? who interprets. for example, Like C compiler  CLI commands are ultimately executed by the OS.
+CLI commands are ultimately executed by the OS.
 However, the commands are not issued to the OS directly.
 Instead, they are issued via an intermediary program known as the _shell_, which is the program that implements the CLI.&#x20;

 1. **Defining the language of CLI commands**: The shell defines the syntax and semantics of CLI commands, specifying the format that commands must adhere to and the range of possible operations.
 2. **Interpreting CLI commands**: The shell reads and interprets textual commands entered in the terminal, executing them by running either built-in functions or by invoking external programs.